ranja-sarkar/ranja-sarkar.github.io/_posts/2026-02-16-dockerize.md

 ---

-[Here's](https://github.com/ranja-sarkar/ranja-sarkar.github.io/blob/e14d878047908d69e24654e829f168bf1c08f7ad/_posts/assets/dockerize%20for%20deployment.pdf) an example of how to ship a container to Azure using GitHub Actions.
-It also shows the CI/CD components in the entire process.
+[Here's](https://github.com/ranja-sarkar/ranja-sarkar.github.io/blob/e14d878047908d69e24654e829f168bf1c08f7ad/_posts/assets/dockerize%20for%20deployment.pdf) an example of how to ship a container to Azure using GitHub Actions, also showing the CI/CD components of the process.